jlenoble/muter/README.md

 ## Basic usage

-Muter is a factory generally taking two main arguments, the logger and the spied-on method name, plus an optional one used to help reformat the captured messages if desired.
+Muter is a factory class generally taking two main arguments, the logger and the spied-on method name, plus an optional one used to help reformat the captured messages if desired.

 ### Basic muting